giis-uniovi/retorch/README.md

         }
 ```
 ## RETORCH Orchestration
-The RETORCH framework provides a tool that generates an Execution Plan, along with the required pipelining and script
+The RETORCH framework provides a generator that creates the Execution Plan, along with the required pipelining and script
 files for execution in a CI environment.
 The generation of scripts and pipelining code is based on the Access Modes
 annotated within the test cases and the Resource information specified in `[SUT_NAME]SystemResources.json`.

-The RETORCH orchestration tool requires 4 inputs:
+The RETORCH orchestration generator requires 4 inputs:
 - The annotated E2E test cases with the [RETORCH access modes](#retorch-annotations).
 - A file with the Resources in JSON format.
 - A properties file with the Environment configuration.
 - A custom `docker-compose.yml` file.

-Given these inputs, the tool generates as output the necessary scripting code and the `Jenkinsfile` to execute the E2E test
+Given these inputs, the generator gives as output the necessary scripting code and the `Jenkinsfile` to execute the E2E test
 suite into a Continuous Integration system.

 ### Prepare the E2E Test suite
-Execute the RETORCH Orchestration tool and generate the script and pipelining code requires to perform a series of configurations
-into the test suite.
 The first step is to create several folders to store the configurations and place the `docker-compose.yml`
 in the project root.
 The resulting directory tree might look like as:
 ```